shubhagore/openlanePDworkshop/README.md

 ### **SKY_L1 - OpenLANE directory structure in detail:**

+* OpenLANE is a flow which consists of many opensource tools.

+* The main aim is to have a complete RTL to GDSII flow.

-Few of the linux commands useful are,
+*Few of the linux commands useful are,
-* cd -------------> change diectory - This is to change the path
-* ls -------------> list - This is to list the files and directories present in the path in which we are there
-* ls -lrt --------> This will list all the files and directories in the path in the chronological order
-* ls --help ------> This can be used to get more details on ls command
+** cd -------------> change diectory - This is to change the path ** ls -------------> list - This is to list the files and directories present in the path in which we are there ** ls -lrt --------> This will list all the files and directories in the path in the chronological order ** ls --help ------> This can be used to get more details on ls command

 ![ubuntu_commands1](https://github.com/shubhagore/openlanePDworkshop/assets/135098553/c7155d53-07e1-4c31-94b2-48229dacbf7a)

-PDK folder in the path **Desktop/work/tools/openlane_work_dir/** contains all the info related to PDK.
+* PDK folder in the path **Desktop/work/tools/openlane_work_dir/** contains all the info related to PDK.

 The PDK which we are using for this workshop is **skywater_130nm PDK**.

-Inside sky130A we can see 2 sub directories namely libs.ref and libs.tech as shown in the below figure.
+Inside sky130A we can see 2 sub directories namely **libs.ref** and **libs.tech** as shown in the below figure.

+![ubuntu_commands2](https://github.com/shubhagore/openlanePDworkshop/assets/135098553/2b6cad42-549c-4d9c-9fb0-dba9466ccae3)

 libs.ref contains all the technology specific information like timing, cell, lef

-![ubuntu_commands2](https://github.com/shubhagore/openlanePDworkshop/assets/135098553/2b6cad42-549c-4d9c-9fb0-dba9466ccae3)
+![ubuntu_commands3](https://github.com/shubhagore/openlanePDworkshop/assets/135098553/9c3c12ae-3755-4606-863e-0db56d616ae1)

 libs.tech contain all the information related to tool.

-![ubuntu_commands3](https://github.com/shubhagore/openlanePDworkshop/assets/135098553/9c3c12ae-3755-4606-863e-0db56d616ae1)

 ![ubuntu_commands4](https://github.com/shubhagore/openlanePDworkshop/assets/135098553/246abd8e-9334-4eee-a18b-a12ae91ebd0a)